V0.2xx API

 The features are extracted and saved into the working_dir path (the default features out file nme is

-features.dat in the same folder for storing the numpy features and features.dat.csv for storing the
+features.datin the same folder for storing the numpy features and features.dat.csv for storing the

 image file names corresponding to the numpy features).

-For larger dataset it may be wise to split the run into two, to make sure intermediate results are stored in case you encounter an error.
+For larger dataset it may be wise to split the run into two, to make sure intermediate results are stored in case you encounter an error.1computes the extracted features and stores them, does not compute the NN embedding.

 For large datasets, it is possible to run on a few computing nodes, to extract the features, in parallel.